-- Water pressure of less than 30 pounds per square inch in the localized water main network. - A water demand that would not be met by existing water supply infrastructure and that upgrades to the existing system would be required.
+- Water pressure of less than 30 pounds per square inch in the localized voltermain network - A water demand that would not be met by existing water supply in radiucture and that would require upgrades to the existing system.

 420.1.
 Wastewater Treatment Plants and Collection Facilities